GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Method

-\textbf{3D Gaussian Parametric Head Model.} The Gaussian model also takes an identity code $\boldsymbol{z^{id}}$ and an expression code $\boldsymbol{z^{exp}}$ as input, producing the positions $X$, color $C$, scale $S$, rotation $Q$ and opacity $A$ of the 3D Gaussians.
+\textbf{3D Gaussian Parametric Head Model.} The Gaussian model also takes an identity code $\boldsymbol{z^{id}}$, a face image $I_{face}$ and a non-face image $I_{nonface}$ as input, producing the positions $X$, color $C$, scale $S$, rotation $Q$ and opacity $A$ of the 3D Gaussians.
 Similar to the guiding geometry model, we initially maintain an overall mean point cloud, with the mean positions $\boldsymbol{X_{0}}$.
 However, we no longer generate the per-vertex feature $\Gamma$ through $\boldsymbol{f_{mean}}(x)$.
-Instead, we directly generate it at once and bind it to the Gaussian points as optimizable variables $\boldsymbol{\Gamma_{0}}$.
+Instead, we directly bind it to the Gaussian per-point feature as optimizable variables $\boldsymbol{\Gamma_{0}}$.
 This is possible since the number of Gaussian points is fixed at this stage.
 Then we need to transform the mean point cloud into a neutral-expression point cloud, conditioned by the id code $\boldsymbol{z^{id}}$.
-To achieve this, we utilize the same injection MLP $\boldsymbol{f_{inj}}(\cdot)$ and identity deformation MLP $\boldsymbol{f_{id}}(\cdot)$ defined in the guiding geometry model, which can generate feature vectors $H = \boldsymbol{f_{inj}}(\boldsymbol{z^{id}}, \boldsymbol{\Gamma_{0}})$ that encode identity information for each point and predict the identity-related displacement of each point.
-Then, we also need to predict the expression code $\boldsymbol{z^{exp}}$-conditioned displacement.
-The resulting positions $X_{can}$ and the 32-channel color $C$ of each point, similar to the approach presented in the guiding geometry model, can be described as:
+To achieve this, we utilize the same injection MLP $\boldsymbol{f_{inj}}(\cdot)$ and identity deformation MLP $\boldsymbol{f_{id}}(\cdot)$ defined in the guiding geometry model, which can generate feature vectors $H = \boldsymbol{f_{inj}}(\boldsymbol{z^{id}}, \boldsymbol{\Gamma_{0}})$ that encode identity information for each point and predict the identity-related displacement $\delta X_{id}$ of each point.
+Then, we also need to predict the facial expression conditioned displacement $\delta X_{exp}$, the non-face displacement $\delta X_{nf}$, the resulting positions $X_{can}$ and the 32-channel color $C$ of each point, similar to the approach presented in the guiding geometry model.
+These can be described as:

 Unlike the representations of SDF and DMTet, Gaussians have additional attributes that need to be predicted.
 Here, we introduce a new MLP to predict Gaussian attributes in the canonical space, including the scale $S$, rotation $Q_{can}$, and opacity $A$.
 In order to ensure the stability of the generated results, we refrain from directly predicting these values.
 Instead, we predict their offsets $\{\delta S, \delta Q, \delta A\}$ relative to the overall mean values $\{\boldsymbol{S_{0}}, \boldsymbol{Q_{0}}, \boldsymbol{A_{0}}\}$: